lightblue-platform/lightblue-docs-specs/language_specification/execution.md

 # Execution
-Execution options are open in each request.
-This section describes the supported operations for core and each individual controller implementation.
+Execution options are open-ended for each request, accepting any valid key/value pairs..
+This section describes the supported keys for core and each individual controller implementation.
+Unsupported keys are ignored.

 ## Core
 None at this time.